kopytjuk/automotive-data-analysis-book/src/data-preprocessing/data-representation.md

 ...
 ```

 CSV files are commonly used to exchange data between different software applications because they are simple and easy to read and write.
 A big advantage of them is being easily readable by a human for short plausibility checks.
+In parallel computing, the line-delimited structure allows an easier distribution to multiple computing threads (e.g. CPU-cores, processors, virtual machines).

 However, they have some limitations, such as being memory intensive (a number `1678554731022` has to be represented with 13 bytes with a byte per character.)
 By nature, since CSV represents tabular data, it is not able to represent complex data structures such as graphs or list of lists.
 Also, containing special characters (without encoding information from the author) that can cause issues when importing or exporting data.